eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 ### Step-by-step

 <details>
-  <summary>Define your keyword.</summary>
+  <summary>Begin implementing the <code>Fill Form Field</code> keyword</summary>

 <br />

 We've finally reached a point where we can start filling out our form.
 The easiest fields to tackle are the name, email, and message fields.
-They're similar fields, so we should aim to create a reusable keyword that can fill each field just by specifying which field we want to fill.
-We'll start by defining a keyword, which takes two arguments: the field we want to fill, and the value we want to give that field.
+They're similar fields, so we should aim to create a reusable mechanism that can fill each field in, just by specifying which field we want to fill.
+We'll start by adding two arguments to `Fill Form Field` keyword: the field we want to fill, and the value we want to give that field.

-- Define a keyword `Fill Form Field`, which takes 2 arguments: `field` and `value`.
+- Modify the `Fill Form Field` keyword to take 2 arguments: `field` and `value`.

 </details>

 ---

 <details>
-  <summary>Find a good locator strategy to match name, email, and message field.</summary>
+  <summary>Find a good locator strategy to match name, email, and message field</summary>

 <br />